 - Participation in a clinical trial to test promising new therapies and treatments

 - Physical therapy to help strengthen the body during and after treatment

 - Surgery to remove a cancerous tumor or an intestinal obstruction

 Abdominal Cancer Treatment at Baptist Cancer Center

 Baptist Cancer Center is dedicated to the research, prevention, and treatment of all abdominal cancer types.
-Led by Dr. Stephen Berhman, the Baptist Cancer Center’s gastrointestinal program provides patients with a one-stop experience.
-Most patients receive abdominal cancer treatment plans within two days of testing with BCC specialists.
-Our multidisciplinary team of doctors, surgeons, and radiation and medical oncologists strive to provide personalized, close-to-home care and guidance to patients with gastrointestinal cancer and their families.
+Led by Dr. Stephen Berhman, Baptist Cancer Center’s gastrointestinal program provides patients with a comprehensive experience.
+Most patients receive abdominal cancer treatment plans within two days of testing with our specialists.
+Our multidisciplinary team of doctors, surgeons, and radiation and medical oncologists strive to provide personalized, close-to-home care and guidance to our patients and their families.